IOCCC image by Matt Zucker

 IOCCC Guidelines

 All Rights Reserved.
-Permission for personal, education or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
-All other uses must receive prior permission in writing by contacting the judges.
+Permission for personal, education or non-profit use is granted provided this copyright and notice are included in its entirety and remains unaltered.
+All other uses must receive prior permission in writing by contacting the Judges.

 Jump to: top